pretix/pretix/doc/development/concepts.rst

   sense otherwise on an one-dimensional time axis).
 * If multiple restrictions apply which set the price, the *cheapest* price determines the final price.

-Restrictions can be implemented using a plugin system and do not require changes to the tixl codebase.
+Restrictions can be implemented using a plugin system and do not require changes to the pretix codebase.

 Restriction by number
 """""""""""""""""""""